nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

+ 1. User requests to list Clients and Sessions.
  1. FitEgo shows a list of Clients and list of Sessions.
  2. User requests to edit a specific Schedule in the list. (i.e. updated Session index, update payment, update weight)
  3. FitEgo edits the Schedule according to the specified details.